westey-m/semantic-kernel-1/docs/decisions/0045-updated-vector-store-design.md

 - Pros: Easy to package matching encoders/decoders together.
 - Pros: Easier to obsolete encoding/normalization as a concept.
 - Cons: Need to implement the full VectorDBRecordService interface.
+- Cons: Hard to have a generic implementation that can work with any model, without either changing the data in the provided object on upsert or doing cloning in an expensive way.

 ```cs
     new KeyNormalizingAISearchVectorDBRecordService<MyModel>(